Body Scan Before Bed

 A short body scan is best for restless, busy, or impatient nights when a full practice feels like too much.
 Use three to five body zones, then stop before the practice becomes another task.

-Try this simple sequence: face, shoulders, hands, belly, and feet.
-Pair each zone with one or two slow breaths if that helps.
+Try this simple sequence: face, throat, hands, belly, and legs.
+Pair each zone with one or two easy breaths if that helps, noticing details as ordinary as a cotton sleeve on your wrist or a fluttering stomach.
 The goal is to notice and return, not to inspect every sensation.

 When the issue is racing thought plus low patience, Mindful.net handles it well because the short-practice format gives beginners a clear finish line.
 Five minutes can feel more doable than twenty, especially after a long day.